ecoacoustics/web-components/src/tests/README.md

 - Should be in a filed named `name.e2e.spec.ts`
 - If the e2e test has a main component that it is testing, it should be co-located with the component
   - If the e2e test does not have a main subject, it should be located under the [`/tests`](/tests) directory

+## Notes

+If you want to use the components imported by `playwright/index.html` and `playwright/index.ts`, you will need to use the `sand4rt/experimental-ct-web` package.

+This should be resolved when playwright add lit support to `ct-web`